 These detailed reviews may be undertaken by all members of the Scrutiny Board, or the Board may choose to appoint a smaller number of members to meet and then report back to the main Board.

-Occasionally when a subject is cross cutting, joint reviews including members from more than one Scrutiny Panel have been undertaken.
+Occasionally when a subject is cross cutting, joint reviews including members from more than one Scrutiny Board have been undertaken.
 A good example is the Obesity Review that was undertaken jointly by the Adults, Health and Social Care and the Children and Young People Scrutiny Panels.

 Detailed reviews allow Members the flexibility to undertake more in-depth research and information gathering into a topic, normally over several meetings and, as always, we take evidence from a variety of sources.

 “West Yorkshire…..and beyond” - Calderdale’s Council’s contribution to the West Yorkshire Combined Authority.
 A report of the Strategy and Performance Scrutiny Board.

 The Board undertook a detailed review from late autumn 2017 to spring 2018.
 This was on the topic of Calderdale's Council's contribution to the West Yorkshire Combined Authority (WYCA).

 A review group was appointed by the Board.
 This was made up of the Chairs and Deputy Chairs of the three Scrutiny Boards and the Flood Scrutiny Panel.
 It took an in-depth look at the relationship of the Council with the West Yorkshire Combined Authority.